dipietrantonio/pdf4py/StandardCoverage.md

 In this file the progress in implementing all the features in the [PDF 1.7 standard](http://wwwimages.adobe.com/www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf) is tracked.
 As the development goes on, the various sections decribing features that have been supported will be marked with an check (✓) in the following table.
-The tilde mark (~) means almost every aspect is supported.
+The tilde mark (~) means almost every aspect is supported or that the implementation seems to work but more testing is necessary.

 ## Chapters 1 - 6